 CD: Great….now I want cotton candy.
 There goes my weight loss resolution.
 Thank you very much.

-MC: *Laughs* Do you they make a cotton candy from Splenda?
+MC: Laughs Do you know they make a cotton candy from Splenda?
 Would that help?
 Hello waistline, farewell intestinal flora!

 CD: Another first…..the first time a queen has said “intestinal flora” in one of my interviews.
 You’re quite the ground breaker.